The 11+ Exam

 Admissions | This school accepts 75-80 girls in Year 7. |

-Interview | If your child performs well in the tests, they will have an interview at the end of January or the beginning of February. |
+Interview | If your child performs well in the tests, they will have an interview in the January of year 6. |

-Key Dates | The entrance exam is sat in Year 6 at the beginning of January.
+Key Dates | The first assessment is sat in Year 6 mid November.
+If successful girls are invited for the second assessment in early January.
 A place is offered on the evidence of both the exams and the interview. |

-Scholarships | The school does not offer academic scholarships. |
+Scholarships | The school offers Music Scholarships but does not offer academic scholarships. |

 St Paul’s Boys’ School

 Admissions | This school offers 11+ and 13+ entry.
-Around 30 boys are admitted at 11+ entry point.
+Around 36 boys are admitted at 11+ entry point.
 Boys from state primary schools may sit the 11+ deferred exam in Year 5.
 Boys from independent schools which finish at age 11 sit the 11+ exam in Year 6.
 This exam is also open to boys at state primary schools. |

 Tests | Year 6 11+ applicants must sit the ISEB online pre-test.
-If they are successful, they will invited back to sit written examinations in English and Mathematics. |
+If they are successful, they will invited back to sit written examinations in English and Mathematics.
+Year 6 13+ candidates follow similar route taking the ISEB online pre-test and English and Maths tests in year 6.
+13+ candidates will also sit the ISEB common entrance tests in the summer term of year 8. |

-Interview | Boys who perform well in the written tests are invited back for a short interview.
-These interviews take place the week following the tests. |
+Interview | Boys who perform well in the 11+ written tests are invited back for a short interview.
+These interviews take place the week following the tests.
+Successful 13+ candidates are invited back an interview. |

 St Paul’s Girls’ School